mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 - Ne daughter
 - Mick overall facilitator -->

 ### Discussion in Relation to Existing Research

 Make links and try to develop knowledge inline with...
 See summary at start of the chapter.

-### Tensions associated with sharing of personal experiences, identity and preferences  (cultural) -
+#### Tensions associated with sharing of personal experiences, identity and preferences  (cultural) -

 In the previous example Ch was able to draw on his home knowledge of games and game culture.
 This section widens focus to also examine the intersection of GDP and of non-gaming experiences.

-As we explored in the introduction and literature review, the ability to incorporate the following elements into created games and playful digital designs allows for personal expression in a way that can be engaging and sustain motivation [papert, roque, kafai etc];
+As we explored in the introduction and literature review, the ability to incorporate the graphical, audio and narrative assets into created games and playful digital designs allows for personal expression in a way that can be engaging and sustain motivation [papert, roque, kafai etc];

-- design graphics
-- audio assets
-- narrative elements
-- physical computing

 <!-- Recap from Lit Review / Intro -->